jlandfried/PHP-Docker/README.md

 ; Replace with the actual public IP address of your Docker host: xdebug.remote_host=X.X.X.X
 ```
 Using this configuration, XDebug will initiate a connection back to the Docker host on port 9000 anytime you visit a page with an `XDEBUG_SESSION_START` GET parameter.
 For more information, see the [XDebug documentation](https://xdebug.org/docs/remote#starting).

+### Blackfire
+The Blackfire PHP probe is installed on all of the -dev boxes.
+It is configured to connect to a Blackfire `agent` container running alongside at blackfire:8707.
+See the [Blackfire documentation](https://blackfire.io/docs/integrations/docker) for more information on setting this up.

 Performance tuning
 ------------------